Monicashivakumar/OLAM_OCI/readme.md

 ## Using OCI Ansible Collections

-To leverage OCI Ansible collections in Oracle Linux Automation Managerin order to automate and manager OCI Environments, there are two ways:
+To leverage OCI Ansible collections in Oracle Linux Automation Manager in order to automate and manage OCI Environments, there are two ways:

 * Including OCI Collections in SCM Based Projects: Detailed steps on using OCI Ansible collections is documented [here](https://docs.oracle.com/en/learn/olam-oci-collection/#create-a-playbook).
 * Customizing Execution Environments: Starting Oracle Linux Automation Manager v2.1, there is feature added to customize the execution environments to include required collections, OCI Anisble collections for example.